 The service had an established long-serving, skilled and experienced surgical team and group of clinicians.
-The team also delivered a surgical service in the other regulated Optical Express services in Scotland.
-Bank staff provided cover for sickness and annual leave.
-A central operations team managed the staff scheduling system (rota) and we saw appropriate staffing levels and skills mix during the inspection.
-This team was responsible for staff scheduling across all the Scottish services.
-A centralised surgery team travelled to each Scottish service to deliver treatment sessions.
+A centralised surgery team based in Optical Express (Glasgow) travelled to the service to prepare for and deliver treatment sessions, as required.
+Bank-staff provided cover for sickness and annual leave.
+A central operations team managed the staff scheduling system (rota) to ensure appropriate staffing levels and skills mix were maintained.